 Tesco will deactivate your account if it's unused for more than two years.
 Most vouchers have an expiry of two years as well – you can find the exact expiry date on your voucher.

 Where can you collect Nectar points?

-Nectar cards are best known as a Sainsbury's loyalty card, but you can actually collect points from hundreds of different brands including Topshop, Apple, Argos, Vue Cinemas and House of Fraser.
-Just bear in mind that with many of these, you can only collect points when you shop online, not in store.
+Nectar cards are best known as a loyalty card for Sainsbury's, but you can actually collect points from hundreds of different brands including ASOS, Topshop, Microsoft, NOW TV and Virgin Trains.
+Just note that with many of these, you can only collect points when you shop online.

 At Sainsbury's you'll earn one point for every £1 you spend, (and one point per litre of fuel from a Sainsbury's petrol station).
-This varies across other brands, however, so you might earn one point for every £2 you spend, or two points per £1 - the Nectar website will specify the rate for each store.
+This varies across brands, though, so you might earn one point for every £2 you spend, or two points per £1 at other places – the Nectar website will specify the rate for each store.

 How much are Nectar points worth?